This section of Ch. 5 will cover the following topics:

 How do you use these marks?
 First, you can stop using underlining.
-The only thing underlined in a document these days is a link to a webpage or other online document.
-One exception is if you are writing a college assignment by hand; you can use underlining where you would normally use italics.
+The only thing underlined in a document these days is a live link to a webpage or online document.
+The only exception is if you are writing a college assignment by hand; you can use underlining where you would normally type in italics.
 But you really don’t need underlining for any other reason.

 So all you need to know is how to use quotation marks and italics.